-Evolution to this broader model entails an effective interface between the healthcare delivery system and its internal partners with all of the key attributes of integrated delivery system, clinical protocols, infrastructure and facilities and population health medicine and largely external partners focused primarily on community health improvement.2 Ballad Health will engage directly as an integrated
+Evolution to this broader model entails an effective interface between the healthcare delivery system and its internal partners with all of the key attributes of integrated delivery system, clinical protocols, infrastructure and facilities and population health medicine and largely external partners focused primarily on community health improvement.
+Ballad Health will engage directly as an integrated

-1 Since filing the Application for a Cooperative Agreement in February, 2016, the Parties have announced "Ballad Health" as the name the New Health System will adopt if the merger is approved and the Cooperative Agreement is granted.
+&lt;sup>1 Since filing the Application for a Cooperative Agreement in February, 2016, the Parties have announced "Ballad Health" as the name the New Health System will adopt if the merger is approved and the Cooperative Agreement is granted.
 This overview and the attached narratives may use "Ballad Health" and the "New Health System" interchangeably to refer to the merged health system.
+For purposes of this overview, we define "population health medicine" as the specific activities of the medical

-2 For purposes of this overview, we define "population health medicine" as the specific activities of the medical care system that, by themselves or in collaboration with partners, promote population health beyond the goals of care of the individuals treated.
+&lt;sup>2 For purposes of this overview, we define "population health medicine" as the specific activities of the medical care system that, by themselves or in collaboration with partners, promote population health beyond the goals of care of the individuals treated.
 We define "community health improvement" to mean efforts to improve health outcomes in targeted populations by addressing priority health needs and social determinants of health with evidence-based initiatives resulting in a positive change in health outcomes."
-Of necessity, Ballad Health as a healthcare delivery system, will be intimately involved in population health medicine, and also engaged in community health improvement activities, for example, by its engagement with prevention efforts with its primary care physicians.

-delivery system to align incentives around the Triple Aim goals of the healthcare delivery system and to align with insurers and other stakeholders to seek to reduce costs, improve outcomes, and enhance patient access and experience across all of the area populations it serves.
+Of necessity, Ballad Health as a delivery system to align incentives around the Triple Aim goals of the healthcare delivery system and to align with insurers and other stakeholders to seek to reduce costs, improve outcomes, and enhance patient access and experience across all of the area populations it serves.
 Ballad Health will create a new Department of Population Health Improvement, staffed with internal resource personnel who will work to coordinate and connect internal and external systems to lead, convene, facilitate, influence, and implement change management plans to realize this transformation.